l-mb/l-mb.github.io/_posts/2021-01-22-single-vendor-floss.md

 multi-license the code base and enable models such as Open Core or even fully proprietary versions?

+Now, first I must acknowledge that there are other reasons - the "original" Free, Libre, Open Source software licenses such as the GPL don't really protect the intended freedoms well in the context of hosted, SaaS offerings.
+The Tragedy of the Commons is, alas, real.
+As are ethical and moral considerations on who uses one's software to what end.
+I do believe there are valid concerns that need to be addressed, but I will not cover them here.

-The goal is to capture the value of the Open Source project as part of their company, their business, and their investor/IPO/M&A valuation.
+Their driving goal is to capture the value as part of their company, their business, and their investor/IPO/M&A valuation.
 Free, Libre, Open Source is "just" a means of attracting attention, getting visibility more quickly, a hiring benefit, the occasional drive-by-contribution from an outsider.

-(There are also other reasons - the "original" Free, Libre, Open Source software licenses such as the GPL don't really protect the intended freedoms well in the context of hosted, SaaS offerings.
-The Tragedy of the commons is, alas, real.
-As are ethical and moral considerations on who uses one's software to what end.
-I do believe there are valid concerns that need to be addressed, but I will not cover them here.)

 And that works.
 They attract users, some contributors (excellent for recruiting), possibly can demonstrate some conversion to paying